mildronize/type-safe-design-pattern/docs/intro.md

 ## Why I wrote this book

-When I started learning TypeScript, I think design type-safe code is a bit challenging.
-I've seen many people use type-safe design patterns in their projects, but I couldn't find any resources that explain how to use them.
-It's too much subjective and hard to understand.
+I'm not sure if everyone is like me, but when I started writing TypeScript, generics were really scary (not generics in other languages, but specifically TypeScript's).

+The more I wrote in a type-safe manner, the more it felt like going into an unknown territory that left me confused, haha.

+And of course, the concept of type-safe isn't new, and I didn't come up with it.
+Many modern TypeScript libraries have started to claim that they are type-safe libraries.
+You can check them out.

+There are also articles (not many, but there are some) about programming with types, or what you might call type-level programming or a complete Turing system.

+However, after reading those articles, I still couldn't design my own framework.
+It requires imagination and involves looking into well-known open-source code and gradually testing the concept of type programming to see how types work together.

+One thing I've discovered is that when I write JavaScript code first (without types), it can't be transformed into type-safe code without rewriting.
+Therefore, older libraries that support TypeScript, like Express, can never be truly type-safe.

+So, when you see people claiming that modern TypeScript is type-safe, it means TypeScript first, then JavaScript.
+In other words, you write the types before writing the code.
+I'm trying to understand how to shift my thinking and design my code to be type-safe, which requires a change in mindset.

+As I wrote in my book:

+> "Not every design pattern has type-safe data types.
+Applying the appropriate design patterns is essential."

 I've learned type-safe design patterns from various modern TypeScript open-source projects, and write my own Azure Functions Framework called [Nammtham](https://nammatham.thaitype.dev/).
 I've learned a lot from these projects.

 I decided to write this book to help other developers who are struggling with type-safe design patterns.
 I hope this book will help you improve your TypeScript code quality and design.